-Publisher offers possibilites to create manual or automatic content lists.
+Publisher offers the option to create manual or automatic content lists.

-With automatic content list, it is necessary to set up rules which will be used to fill the list with articles.
-It can be single rule or combination of several rules.
-To open the dialog with such options, there is the dialog that opens on three-dot button (another option in this dialogue is settings, which enables setting list limit and cache lifetime)
+With automatic content lists, it is necessary to set up rules which will be used to fill the list with articles.
+It can be a single rule or a combination of several rules - route, author, date-based options, or one of many metadata values that are part of an article (for example: topic, category etc)

-As you can see, setting automated list criteria is straight-forward process where you can define as many rules as you need.
+As you can see, setting automated list criteria is a straightforward process where you can define as many rules as you need.